 Carrots and onions make excellent companions in the vegetable bed.
 Many gardeners find that they need to protect the carrot crop from carrot fly, a dull-looking brown fly which flies low to the ground and can detect the smell of carrots from half a mile away.
 The female will lay her eggs in the soil close to the carrot roots, and when the larvae hatch, they start to feed on the growing carrots in the ground.
 When you dig up the crop, you'll find tell-tale brown streaks and tunnels boring into the carrot itself.

-Grow garlic or onions around the
+Grow garlic or onions around the edge of beds to repel aphids. |

 In return, the carrots are said to mask the allium scent for the onion fly, which preys on onions and also garlic and shallots.